-Whenever leaders do not take the time to assess or understand the commitment process they lessen their chances of success.
+When leaders fail to take the time to assess and understand the commitment level of their associates, they unwittingly lessen their chances of success.

 "Commitment of your employee may mean one thing to you and hold a totally different meaning to your employees."

 Great leaders realize that sometimes people cannot quickly commit to

 something without first going through a process of getting their natural

 fears addressed.
 An employee’s hesitance should never be mistaken as "I